onyeka-hub/Project-14/README.md

 In previous projects, you have been launching Ansible commands manually from a CLI.
 Now, with Jenkins, we will start running Ansible from Jenkins UI.

-# Please use Ubuntu 20.04 for this project because redhat 9 will have only php 8.0 instaed of php 7.4 that will conflict with the dependencies for php-todo configuration.

 To do this,

 1. Spin up your jenkins-ansible server (REDHAT - RHEL-8.6.0_HVM-20220503-x86_64-2-Hourly2-GP2)